 4-Financial Concepts for Better Decision Making

 Get over your fear

-We understand the topic of finances can cause some tension in some families however if you have children, it is important you teach them the importance of financial literacy at an early age or they may end up living a life dependent on credit and in debt without any savings.
+We understand the topic of finances can cause some tension in some families.
+However, if you have children, teach them the importance of financial literacy at an early age.
+Otherwise, they may end up living a life dependent on credit and in debt without any savings.

 Create a budget together

 You don’t need to create anything complex.
 Remember to keep it simple.
 You can keep it basic and create a budget for their extracurriculars, their clothes, or toys/video games.

 The options are endless.
 Just start the process of creating a budget with your child today and the money lessons they learn from you now, will stay with them for a lifetime.

 The cycle of debt can be broken by learning how to save for tomorrow.
 So teach your child the importance of saving and they will end up having a deeper appreciation for the concept of planning for their future.
 If you say nothing to them, they will not know why it is important to save.
 Start the conversation now – don’t delay.